AsheraCordova/ActionSheet/README.md

 # ActionSheet

-Toolbar project adds support for android Toolbar widget.
+ActionSheet project adds support for android ActionSheet widget.

 ## Installation
 To install the plugin use: